I had my first weed experience when I was about seventeen.

 Yet being addicted, I was always driven to just keep using more and more.

-Here’s something I wrote while high in early 2014:
+Here’s something I wrote while high a few years ago:

 “I should remember the first time I got high and the magic of that experience.

 “That’s a reason not to let myself stay addicted, just like it’s a reason not to quit completely.”